 Tulsi teas to get you started

-Here are Matcha Alternatives' two Tulsi teas, plus MA's Moringa as it's also a really tasty adaptogen (you can learn more about Moringa in my post on it here):
+Here are Matcha Alternatives' two tulsi teas, plus MA's moringa, which is also a really tasty adaptogen (you can learn more about moringa in my post on it here):

-Deep Breath Rooibos Tulsi Looseleaf - Tulsi tea has a rich, warm, herbaceous flavor with a light spice and thick roundness (if that's a word!).
-The rooibos tempers this powerful fragrance with added sweetness and depth. $7.50 for 1oz, or ~14 cups
+Deep Breath Rooibos Tulsi - Tulsi tea has a rich, warm, herbaceous flavor with a light spice and thick roundness (if that's a word!).
+The rooibos tempers this powerful fragrance with added sweetness and depth.

-'The Purist' Organic Tulsi Holy Basil Looseleaf - Classic Tulsi, entirely organic, and with a light spice and sweetness. $8 for 1oz, or ~14 cups
+'The Purist' Organic Tulsi Holy Basil - Classic tulsi, entirely organic, and with a light spice and sweetness.

-Superior Organic Moringa Tea Powder - Not a Tulsi, but still an adaptogen!
+Superior Organic Moringa Tea Powder - Not a tulsi, but still an adaptogen!
 Made of the powdered leaves of the Moringa oleifera plant, so you are consuming 100% of the nutrients and antioxidants on offer as you drink the entire leaf.
-More antioxidants than matcha, too. $7.50 for 1oz, or ~14 cups
+More antioxidants than matcha, too.

 To learn more about Matcha Alternatives' teas, checkout my Spotlight series, where I introduce all our teas and tisanes!